joe-watkins/magentaa11y-mcp/README.md

 MCP server providing accessibility criteria from [MagentaA11y](https://www.magentaa11y.com/).
 Works locally (stdio) and remotely (Netlify Functions).

+## Example Prompts:
+- Get me the accessibility criteria for the Web Button component in Gherkin format.
+- Get me a list of all the native components.
+- Get me the Tooltip AC for Web - Condensed in markdown format.

 ## Tools

 | Tool | Description |